- #1. You can show you have the experience

 There is no denying that the way you present your experience on

 “With the sheer volume of job seekers on the prowl, it can be hard to get an employer’s attention.
 Most companies today use an Applicant Tracking System (ATS) to scan resumes and weed out irrelevant candidates.
 The systems use keywords and phrases that describe the required skills, education and experience to place the most qualified resumes at the top of the list.
 So, how do you make it past the gatekeeping technology?
-Pay close attention to the employer’s or Recruiter‘s instructions for submitting
+Pay close attention to the employer’s or Recruiter‘s instructions for submitting your resume on each posting. ” – Careerbuilder.com

 #2.
-You have the degree
+You have a degree

 Too many candidates apply to positions that require additional education.
 While there is no discussion that a Recruiter will first consider whether you have the appropriate degree, it doesn’t mean that these roles are off-limits if you have not pursued your academic education before entering the work market.
-It is never too late to prepare for a managerial position with an MBA course, for instance. indeed, you will find plenty of reputable and high-quality online universities that provide just the right level of follow-up you need to manage
+It is never too late to prepare for a managerial position with an

-You can also earn your degree faster than on-campus students through specialist study models.
+You can earn your degree faster than on-campus students through specialist study models.
 In other words, if you’re looking for career progression, it can be advantageous to take the time to add new academic qualifications to

 #3.
 You write a personal cover letter